vanilla/vanilla/README.markdown

 ## develop

 All of our unreleased development work ends up in the *develop* branch.
-Sometimes it is committed directly, other times it comes from merged hotfixes again a release, and other times it comes from a merged feature branch.
+Sometimes it is committed directly, other times it comes from merged hotfixes against a release, and other times it comes from a merged feature branch.
 This branch will always contain the most bleeding edge vanillaforums code, so it sometimes has bugs and unfinished features.
 Use this at your own risk, and avoid deploying it in production.

 ## release